 What type of apple cider do I use?

 I use our home pressed apple cider, but any apple cider will do.
 If you can find an unfiltered cider, use that.
 You will need to reduce the cider prior to using.
 This helps really concentrate the cider flavor.
-To reduce cider, place in a sauce pan and simmer until reduced from two cups down to 1/2 cup of cider.
+To reduce cider, place in a sauce pan and simmer until reduced from two cups down to ½ cup of cider.
 Allow cider to cool before adding to batter.
+Another great recipe using apple cider are these Apple Cider Snickerdoodles!

 How long do Baked Apple Cider Donuts last?